 In an ideal business world, entrepreneurs wouldn’t need to take out business loans and other forms of debt to start and run their businesses.
 The real world is far from perfect.
 Loans are a common source of business funding.

-There’s nothing inherently wrong with using business loans, but if you don’t control your appetite for them, they can hurt your business.
-The interest you pay back along with the principal will eat into your margins, and defaulting on a loan that was secured can get your assets repossessed.
+There’s nothing inherently wrong with using business loans, but they can hurt your business if you don’t control your appetite for them.
+The interest you pay back along with the principal will eat into your margins, and defaulting on a secured loan can get your assets repossessed.

 4. Hire a Bookkeeper

 It’s not that most small businesses don’t have a bookkeeper.
-Rather, they make the hire later than they should.
+Instead, they make the hire later than they should.

 Many business owners lack financial management expertise.
 They’re bound to make mistakes that be costly.
 Hiring a bookkeeper ensures the finances of your business are in qualified hands.

-If your business is unable to afford an in-house bookkeeper, you can outsource to bookkeeping services, which is a cheaper and more efficient option.
+If your business cannot afford an in-house bookkeeper, you can outsource to bookkeeping services, which is a cheaper and more efficient option.

 Implement These Best Financial Practices in Your Small Business